wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-forcedbrowsing.md

         **Example:**

-        * The first trigger with the **Brute force** condition has no filter by the URI (requests to any application or its part are counted by this trigger).
+        * The first trigger with the **Forced browsing** condition has no filter by the URI (requests to any application or its part are counted by this trigger).
-        * The second trigger with the **Brute force** condition has the filter by the URI `example.com/api`.
+        * The second trigger with the **Forced browsing** condition has the filter by the URI `example.com/api`.

         Requests to `example.com/api` are counted only by the second trigger with the filter by `example.com/api`.